 I realized during an uber conversation today that average people (and probably many legislators) don't grasp the fine line between an intrinsic cryptocurrency and a token.

 I used them interchangeably in early versions of the Gold Token paper until I realized my mistake after seeing the Wyoming StableToken website, their explicit use of "token" instead of "coin" or "currency".
-I rewrote the next version using "token" but probably should have included this definition, too.
+I rewrote the next version using "token" but probably should have included this explanation, too.

 I've got quite a bit more to say on this in a future entry.